 Food is the most intimate part of our lives.
-It connects us with our bodies, our communities and our ecology.
+It connects us with our spirits, bodies, communities and our ecology.

 From a very young age, I was fascinated by the way we produce and prepare our food.
 How we grow, harvest, cook and share.
 And of course, how it makes us feel.
-Over the years, my curiosity led me to study photography, nutrition, public health and herbalism – developing a holistic approach to my practice.
-I enjoy being a polymath, and mainly practice as a nutritionist and an artist.
+Over the years, my curiosity led me to study photography, nutrition, public health, herbalism and reiki – developing a holistic approach to my practice.
+I enjoy being a polymath, and mainly practice as a nutritionist, reiki practitioner and artist.

-Inspired by organic wholefoods and local food systems, I have worked on various art projects, community food projects and sustainability initiatives – and in academia.
-I completed studies in Photography, Nutritional Science, and have a Master of Public Health.
+Inspired by organic wholefoods and local food systems, I have also worked on various art projects, community food projects and sustainability initiatives – and in academia.

 My art practice is research-based and crosses various mediums, I am interested in the space where art and health intersect, exploring the history, sociology and anthropology of food.
 My work usually takes a documentarian approach combining photography, film, sound and installation practices.
 I draw on themes around phenomenology, health, culture, identity, feminist issues, spirituality and humans’ place in society and their natural environment.